calhounjames/calhounjames/README.md

 ## Hi there 👋
+My name is James.
+I know a lot about Google Workspace and am beginning to advance my knowledge into other data science domains.
+Current love is Python.
 - 🔭 I’m currently working on 100 Python projects in 100 days
 - 📫 How to reach me: calhounjamespaul@gmail.com
 - 😄 Pronouns: they/he/she